fever0/chipmonk-restapi/README.md

 then..

-visit the endpoints in your browser or Postman:
+visit the endpoints in Postman:

 ##### Register